NicoleQueen/git-workflow-remote-branches/README.md

 ## Conclusion

-Retrieving branches from remote repositories allows us to pick up where we left off, or add onto someone's work.
+Retrieving branches from remote repositories allows us to pick up where we left off or add onto someone's work.
 Some developers will be fixing bugs, others will be implementing new features, etc. Branch-based development allows us to stay organized and work more freely and collaboratively.